2-miles-long-stacktrace/2-miles-long-stacktrace/README.md

 ## Hi there 👋

+I am a hobbyist developer.
+Doing things in free time.
+Currently on my first year of university.

 <!--
 **2-miles-long-stacktrace/2-miles-long-stacktrace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.